johnsonbf/Final-Prison-Mike-Analysis/README.md

    - Which attribute of the review contributes the most to the overall review score?
    - Which beer style gets the best overall review?
    - Which beer style has the best aroma review scores?
-   - Once a person selects a brewery, show the beers with the highest overall reviews.
+   - Once a person selects a brewery, show the beers and breweries with the highest overall reviews.
+   - Once a person selects an ABV bucket, show beers and breweries with the highest overall reviews.

 ### GitHub
 Main Branch